 Private investment funds, such as private equity funds, are commingled asset pools that typically offer their securities securities privately, without registering such securities under the 1933 Act.
 Investment Funds typically offer their securities in large minimum denominations (often at least \$5 million to \$20 million) to a limited number of high net worth individual and institutional investors.
 Investment Funds are excluded from the definition of "investment company," and hence are not registered as investment companies, under the 1940 Act.
 The managers or investment advisers of these funds are usually compensated through asset-based fees and incentive-based fees.
 Registered closed-end investment companies are typically organized as corporations, business trusts, limited partnerships or limited liability companies that generally are managed more conservatively than most private investment funds due to certain requirements imposed by the 1940 Act and, with respect to those registered closed-end investment companies that qualify as RICs under the Code, Subchapter M of the Code.
-These registered companies often impose relatively modest minimum investment requirements and publicly offer their shares to a broader range of investors, in contrast to the higher minimum investment amounts and limited range of investors which, as set forth above, characterize the offerings of private investment funds' securities.
-The advisers to registered closed-end investors which, as set forth above, characterize the offerings of private investment funds' securities.
-The advisers to registered closed-end investors which, as set forth above, characterize the offerings of private investment funds' securities.
-The advisers to registered closed-end investment companies are typically compensated through asset-based fees.
+These registered companies offen impose relatively modest minimum investment requirements and publicly offer their shares to a broader range of investors, in contrast to the higher minimum investment amounts and limited range of investors which, as set forth above, characterize the offerings of private investment funds' securities.
+The advisers to registered closed-end investment companies of private investment funds' securities.